-Spatial patterns of agriculture as the result of individual and group decisions.
-Physical, economic, political and other cultural factors involved in origin and change of agricultural landscapes.
+Physical, economic, political, and other cultural factors involved in origin and change of agricultural landscapes, Spatial patterns of agriculture as the result of individual and group decisions.
 Innovation diffusion as the process of farming change.
-Planning in rural areas.
-Examples will be drawn mainly from Australasia and Western Europe.
-Problems of modernizing agriculture in underdeveloped countries.
+Problems of agricultural modernization in South East Asia.
+Planning in rural areas, especially the impact on agriculture of competing land uses.
+Examples mainly drawn from Australasia.